Are you struggling to bring in a steady stream of high-converting organic traffic?

 Let’s say you’re hungry and want burritos.
 You leave your office and take a stroll down the street to find a place to eat a burrito.
 You find one, but as soon as you step inside, you get a surprise: the odor of alfredo sauce and pizza dough.
 Turns out the restaurant, advertised as a burrito shop from the outside, is an Italian restaurant inside.
 Bummer.
 Doesn’t make sense, does it?
 Disappointed, you leave to go find something else.

-If you're giving off the wrong signals in your title and meta description, you're basically being the burrito shop that doesn't serve burritos.
+If you're giving off the wrong signals in your title and meta description, you're basically a burrito shop that doesn't serve burritos.
 And you better believe that place has a high bounce rate.

 Wrike: Mismatched messaging for competitor keywords